CafeVariomeUoL/cv3-docs/Writerside/topics/deploying-bts.md

 ## Using the CLI to load data

 The CLI is used to download and load the data into the databases.
-In production, it might be the case where only part of the data is needed, so the CLI can selectively download and initialize only part of the graph.
+In production, it might be the case that only part of the data is needed, so the CLI can selectively download and initialize only part of the graph.

 ```shell
 # When running from source code, use the script